 When water is desired and you are not hooked up to city water, your freshwater tank will be your water supply.
-To turn on the water pump, you will need to use the RedArc screen.
+On your monitor panel is a switch to turn on the 12-volt demand pump.
 The pump will self-prime when started, supply water, and continue to run until approximately 40 pounds of pressure is achieved.
 When the pressure drops to 20 pounds, the pump will restart.
 Some cycling in the pump may occur.
 A check valve is built within the pump to prevent water from flowing into the supply tank.
 The pump has a small filter attached on the "in port" side to prevent any foreign matter from entering the pump.
 It is recommended to remove the lower cup and clean it 1-2 times a year.

 When the pump is not in use, turn the 12-volt power off at the switch.
 Occasionally your water pump may start/stop quickly (within a second).
 This is referred to as "cycling."
+There may be a noise that occurs at this time.
 It may be due to a slightly open faucet, water saver washer in the end of the faucet spout, plus other restrictive issues.
 If the pump cycles every 10 to 15 minutes, a slight water leak might have occurred somewhere, check valve in city water fill, plumbing fittings, and pressure valve in pump.